lanachiad/phase-0-tracks/web_dev/request_cycle/web_servers.md

 2. In your own words, what is a VPS (virtual private server)?
 What, according to your research, are the advantages of using a VPS?

+It's a virtual machine you can use to host data as an extension in running your program and making your program accessible to the public.

+It can be less expensive to host your server on a VPS account rather than on a physical server.
+They are scalable to meet your demands.
+It can also come with tech support should you need help with set up and maintenance.

 3. Optional bonus question: Why is it considered a bad idea to run programs as the root user on a Linux system?